marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/blazor-web-apps-in-aspnet-core-8.md

 Previously, Blazor Server had also been reliant on Razor Pages for bootstrapping, but that is no longer necessary since ASP.NET Core now can render Razor components as plain HTML directly at a certain endpoint.

-So the way you should think of this new "Blazor Web App" an improvement on the _Blazor Server_ hosting model.
+So the way you should think of this new "Blazor Web App" is as an improvement on the _Blazor Server_ hosting model.
 The standalone WebAssembly type is still the same, but these improvements do open up for some interesting hybrid scenarios on the server as we will see with render modes.

 ### Routing